-We are fortunate to work with a wide range of partners and collaborators -- relationships that are critical for enabling us to achieve the Lab mission of driving change that impacts the health of patients and populations.
+We are fortunate to work with a range of partners and collaborators whose relationships are critical for enabling us to achieve the Lab mission of driving change that impacts the health of patients and populations.
 Consistent with Lab focus, collaborations are designed to prioritize the needs of our partners.

 Current evaluation projects include those focused on assessing telehealth use, and its role in health care payment and delivery in the state Medicaid program, in the Covid-19 era.

 VSSL also engages partners at different stages in the project lifecycle, ranging from earlier-stage ideation and creation phases to later-stage implementation and evaluation phases.
 Ensuring a balance is part of VSSL's definition of success in its partnerships.
 Current partners include the following:

 Through working with different stakeholders on policy analysis, program evaluation, and implementation strategy, we have found that decision-makers and teams often benefit from a foundational understanding of core concepts, principles, and strategies in value and systems-science related topics.